GladCatDK/pydlit/README.md

     "endpoint": "<Docker registry V2 endpoint>",
     "image": "<Image name / path>",
     "ref": "<Image version>",
-    "auth": { <Optional.
-Onyl requiered if registry requiers authentication>
+    "auth": {
       "url": "<Authentication Endpoint.
-If authentication is requieres scope and service definition, include them in this URL.>", "token_type": "<Token type can either be JWT or Bearer>" "header": "<If authentication requieres a header, put it here.>" "json": "<If authentication requieres a JSON payload, put it here.>" "basicauth": { <Optional.
-If the registry authentifies by BasicAtuh, put the data here.
-Token setup will be ignored, if BasicAuth is used.>
+If authentication is requiring scope and service definition, include them in this URL.>", "token_type": "<Token type can either be JWT or Bearer>", "header": "<If authentication requires a header, put it here.>", "json": "<If authentication requires a JSON payload, put it here.>", "basicauth": {
         "user": "<username>",
         "password": "<password>"
       }